malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Analysis
 * why conclude all the above

-## Explanation of Phenomena - Boundaries of Conscious Experience
+## Explanation of Phenomena - Meta-problem of Consciousness
 The remaining two sections of this chapter pick two particular phenomena of conscious experience and show how they are explained by the theory presented here.

-The theory presents a possible explanation for why certain things produce phenomenological experience and others not; specifically, that the content of the model defines the content of conscious experience.

-...

-## Explanation of Phenomena - Meta-problem of Consciousness

 Why do we conclude ourselves as conscious?
 We shall now examine the theory's ability to explain this.